-Building setback from frontage must be no less than:

-Building setback from frontage must satisfy all of the following:
+Acceptable Solutions Performance Criteria A1 P1 Building setback from frontage must be no less than: Building setback from frontage must satisfy all of the following: 20 m, if fronting Channel Highway.
+10 m, if fronting any other street. (a) be consistent with any Desired Future Character Statements provided for the area;(b) enhance the characteristics of the site, adjoining lots and the streetscape;

-- (a) be consistent with any Desired Future Character Statements provided for the area: - (b) enhance the characteristics of the site, adjoining lots and the streetscape; - be compatible with the setback of adjoining buildings, generally maintaining a continuous building line if evident in the streetscape; - (d) provide for small variations in building alignment only where appropriate to break up long building facades, provided that no potential concealment or entrapment opportunity is created; - (e) provide for large variations in building alignment only where appropriate to provide for a forecourt for space for public use, such as outdoor dining or landscaping, provided the that no potential concealment or entrapment opportunity is created and the forecourt is afforded very good passive surveillance.

-Building setback from a residential zone must be no less than:

-Building setback from a residential zone must be sufficient to prevent unreasonable adverse impacts on residential amenity by:

-- (a) overshadowing and reduction of sunlight to habitable rooms and private open space on adjoining lots to less than 3 hours between 9.00 am and 5.00 pm on June 21 or further decrease sunlight hours if already less than 3 hours; - (b) overlooking and loss of privacy; - (c) visual impact when viewed from adjoining lots,
+(c) be compatible with the setback of adjoining buildings, generally maintaining a continuous building line if evident in the streetscape; (d) provide for small variations in building alignment only where appropriate to break up long building facades, provided that no potential concealment or entrapment opportunity is created; A2 P2 Building setback from a residential zone must be no less than: Building setback from a residential zone must be sufficient to prevent unreasonable adverse impacts on residential amenity by: (a) 3 m; (b) half the height of the wall, (a) overshadowing and reduction of sunlight to habitable rooms and private open space on whichever is the greater. adjoining lots to less than 3 hours between 9.00 am and 5.00 pm on June 21 or further decrease sunlight hours if already less than 3 hours; (b) overlooking and loss of privacy; (c) visual impact when viewed from adjoining lots, taking into account aspect and slope.

-To ensure that building design contributes positively to the streetscape, the amenity and safety of the public and adjoining land in a residential zone.

-Building design must comply with all of the following:
+Objective: To ensure that building design contributes positively to the streetscape, the amenity and safety of the public and adjoining land in a residential zone.
+Acceptable Solutions Performance Criteria A1 P1 Building design must comply with all of the following: Building design must enhance the streetscape by satisfying all of the following: (a) provide the main pedestrian entrance to the building so that it is clearly visible fr the road or publicly accessible areas on site; om way that addresses the street or other

-- (a) provide the main pedestrian entrance to the building so that it is clearly visible from the road or publicly accessible areas on the site; - (b) for new building or alterations to an existing facade provide windows and door openings at ground floor level in the front façade no less than 40% of the surface area of the ground floor level facade; - (c) for new building or alterations to an existing facade ensure any single expanse of blank wall in the ground level front façade and facades facing other public spaces is not greater than 50% of the length of the facade; - (d) screen mechanical plant and miscellaneous equipment such as heat pumps, air conditioning units, switchboards, hot water units or similar from view from the street and other public spaces; - (e) incorporate roof-top service infrastructure, including service plants and lift structures, within the design of the roof; - (f) provide awnings over the public footpath if existing on the site or on adjoining lots; - (g) not include security shutters over windows (g) or doors with a frontage to a street or public place.
+- (b) for new building or alterations to an existing facade provide windows and door openings at ground floor level in the front façade no less than 40% of the surface area of the ground floor level facade; - (c) for new building or alterations to an existing facade ensure any single expanse of blank wall in the ground level front façade and facades facing other public spaces is not greater than 50% of the length of the facade; - (d) screen mechanical plant and miscellaneous equipment such as heat pumps, air conditioning units, switchboards, hot water units or similar from view from the street and other public spaces; - (e) incorporate roof-top service infrastructure, including service plants and lift structures, within the design of the roof; - (f) provide awnings over the public footpath if existing on the site or on adjoining lots; - (g) not include security shutters over windows or doors with a frontage to a street or public place.